What benefits can ODC (offshore development center) bring to your business?

 - Russia ($70-300/hour)

 As you can see, the development costs between these ODC hubs differ.
-Luckily, the expertise and quality of development remain consistently high there.
-If you want to optimise your expenses, you may choose the ODC destination based on the development cost structure that works best for you.
+Luckily, the expertise and quality of offshore development services remain consistently high there.
+If you want to optimise your expenses, you may choose the destination for your offshore center setup based on the development cost structure that works best for you.
 But remember that cost-efficiency is not the only factor to rely on.
+See our checklist for all the factors to consider when hiring an offshore software development team, no matter where from — Philippines, Vietnam, or Ukraine or Mexico or Costa Rica.

-With this knowledge in mind, your company too should explore the option of ODC as a provider of both affordable and quality development solutions.
+With this knowledge in mind, IT companies may explore the option of ODC as a provider of both affordable and quality development solutions, or you may stick with traditional outsourcing, or even with just hiring freelance software engineers, it’s all your choice.